Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The Federal Employers’ Liability Act (FELA) is a federal law designed to protect railroad workers who suffer work-related injuries.
-It allows railroad employees to seek compensation for injuries caused by the employer’s negligence.
-This recovery system can be more beneficial than typical workers’ compensation claims because it may result in higher compensation to cover medical expenses.
+The Federal Employers’ Liability Act (FELA) is a federal law passed in 1908 specifically to protect railroad workers who suffer on-the-job injuries.
+It allows railroad employees to seek full compensation for injuries caused, in whole or in part, by their employer’s negligence.

 Step 1: Seek Immediate Medical Attention